 Since Oct.
 25, 2018, Canada has imposed a tariff of 25 per cent on steel imported from countries other than the U.S. in an effort to prevent dumping of foreign steel into Canada.

-VRCA is supporting the Canadian Construction Association’s (CCA) efforts to lobby the Government of Canada to implement measures that limit the impact of steel and aluminum tariffs and safeguards on Canada’s construction industry.
+FILE CLOSED – May 17, 2019: While the file was active, VRCA supported the Canadian Construction Association’s (CCA) efforts to lobby the Government of Canada to implement measures that limit the impact of steel and aluminum tariffs and safeguards on Canada’s construction industry.